Toaster914/Rockpaperplussizzors/README.txt

-USE AND INSTALL INSTRUCTIONS

-installation:

-1.Check if python is installed with: python --version

-if it pops up the verion, skip this section.

-2. run: sudo apt update
-3. run: sudo apt-get install python3

-Running the program:
+run "python3 RPS.py" in the folder to run it.

-it has most likely downloaded to your downloads folder. run: cd Downloads/ then run: cd [folder name here] finnaly, run: python3 rockpaperizzors.py
+im not a good writer so heres some ascii art.it has most likely downloaded to your downloads folder. run: cd Downloads/ then run: cd [folder name here] finnaly, run: python3 rockpaperizzors.py